The Skylark of Space

 The Skylark of Space is a science fiction novel by American writer Edward E. "Doc" Smith, written between 1915 and 1921 while Smith was working on his doctorate.
-Though the original idea for the novel was Smith's, he co-wrote the first part of the novel with Lee Hawkins Garby, the wife of his college classmate and later neighbor Carl Garby.
+Although the original idea for the novel was Smith's, he co-wrote the first part of the novel with Lee Hawkins Garby, the wife of his college classmate and later neighbor Carl Garby.

 The novel starts as an edisonade, but turns into a space travel adventure when the characters go into deep space.

 The Skylark of Space is considered to be one of the earliest novels of interstellar travel and the first example of space opera.

 Originally serialized in 1928 in the magazine Amazing Stories, it was first published in book form in 1946 by the Buffalo Book Co.
 The novel was followed by three sequels, beginning with Skylark Three.

 Plot synopsis

 Note: This synopsis is consistent with the novel in its later forms (1946 and subsequent editions) but differs in detail from the original 1928 text as transcribed at Project Gutenberg.
-There were significant changes between the 1928 magazine publication and the 1946 hardcover, and between the early hardcovers and the late 1950s and later paperback editions.
+Significant changes were made between the 1928 magazine publication and the 1946 hardcover, as well as between the early hardcovers and the late 1950s and later paperback editions.